Four-of-a-Kind Unusual Wedding Reception Ideas

 Outdoor games

 If Mother Nature is playing nice for the big day and there’s outdoor space to entertain, think about some genteel outdoor games.
-You may not want the groomsmen playing touch football and having to explain grass stains to the tux hire company, but games like bocce ball, Giant Jenga or croquet can be enjoyed by everyone in the party.
-They can be especially useful for the afternoon when people are waiting their turns to be called by the wedding photographer.
+You may not want the groomsmen playing touch football and having to explain grass stains to the tux hire company, but games like bocce ball, Giant Jenga or croquet can be enjoyed by everyone at the party.
+They can be especially useful in the afternoon when people are waiting for their turn to be called by the wedding photographer.

 Indoor games